 Materials that may be potentially hazardous must also be listed, and though the FDA technically does not require manufacturers to test the safety of their products, those that may be unsafe can become noncompliant or be forced to feature a warning label.
 The FDA also reserves the right to inspect products as well as their manufacturing and storage facilities, and to seize any that might be harmful to consumers or mislabeled.
 The agency can even go so far as petitioning a federal court to file a restraining order against the manufacturer of the noncompliant product or pursue criminal charges.

-Leveraging Sage Enterprise Management for Cosmetics for maintaining compliance with FDA regulations allows you to streamline labeling processes.
-The Enterprise Management system keeps track of all materials for batch production and uses this data to produce container labels for all end-product packaging.
+Leveraging Sage X3 for Cosmetics for maintaining compliance with FDA regulations allows you to streamline labeling processes.
+SWK’s Sage X3 bundle keeps track of all materials for batch production and uses this data to produce container labels for all end-product packaging.
 All ingredients are recorded and listed to comply with legal obligations, and potentially hazardous materials can be displayed according to FDA guidelines.

 The FD&C Act prohibits the introduction of any cosmetic (or other product falling under the jurisdiction of FDA regulations) into “interstate commerce” that may be considered adulterated or mislabeled.
 In a legal sense, interstate commerce effectively encompasses all stages of a cosmetic or personal care product’s production, distribution and sale as at least one component within the value chain will often originate from another location.
 Maintaining traceability for all products entering distribution enables cosmetic manufacturers to avoid violating this rule and ensure compliance.